JeremyBarber/EDSystemTriangulationTool/README.md

 The progam is available as a UI for Windows 10, IOS, and Android as well as a Command Line tool for those of you feeling a little old school

+## Contributing

+Contributions are more than welcome.
+Please read the [Contribution Guidelines](CONTRIBUTING.md) for instructions on raising a PR..

 ## Dependencies and Credits

 All system data is pulled from the APIs made available by the fine folks over at [EDSM](https://www.edsm.net/).